My resume is my Gamerscore

 I am, and have been, a hardcore gamer since birth.
 Well, at least since the time I had enough motor control to use a keyboard.
-Some of my first gaming memories include sitting on my dad’s lap at his PC in 1992 playing Wolfenstein 3D co-op; he would use the arrow keys to move us around and I would press spacebar to open doors and control to shoot the guns…until the startlingly realistic graphics got so scary that I had to hide behind his office desk.
-While the state of the art graphics of ’92 look pretty ridiculous today, in 2015 gamers are on the cusp of graphical achievements that might someday make Call of Duty’s graphics feel like Minecraft.
+Some of my first gaming memories include sitting on my dad’s lap at his PC in 1992 playing Wolfenstein 3D co-op; he would use the arrow keys to move us around and I would press spacebar to open doors and control to shoot the guns until the startlingly realistic graphics got so scary that I had to hide behind his office desk.
+While the state of the art graphics of 1992 look pretty ridiculous today, in 2015 gamers are on the cusp of graphical achievements that might someday make Call of Duty‘s graphics feel like Minecraft.
 The same goes for gaming accessories too, with websites like gear surfer keeping people up to date with the latest developments for products such as wireless headsets and gaming chairs.
 So, what technologies really matter, and how will they change the way we play games?
 And are they really necessary?
 Do they add to the thrills of these classic racing games (https://www.allcarleasing.co.uk/blog/classic-racing-games/) or detract?
 Grab your controller and follow me for the inside scoop.

 Pixels, Polygons, and FPS